donalmurtagh/iou/README.md

 `mvn assembly:assembly`

-This will create a jar file in the `target` directory named `iou-with-dependencies.jar`.
-This file can be run on any machine that has Java installed via the command `java -jar iou-with-dependencies.jar`.
+This will create a jar file in the `target` directory named `iou.jar`.
+This file can be run on any machine that has Java installed via the command `java -jar iou.jar`.